Back to blog

 • No more than 15% of units delinquent on assessments

 Communicate findings immediately.
-If the estoppel shows a $5,000 payoff the seller didn't expect, that conversation needs to happen now — not three days before closing.
+If the estoppel shows a $5,000 payoff the seller didn't expect, that conversation needs to happen now.
+Not three days before closing when everyone's already booked the movers.

 Building Your Internal System

-The database: Track every management company you've worked with.
-Include portal URL, login credentials (use a password manager), turnaround time history, fee schedule, rush fee policy, and contact information for someone who can actually help when there's a problem.
+Start with a management company database.
+Track every company you've worked with: portal URL, login credentials (use a password manager), turnaround time history, fee schedule, rush fee policy, and contact information for someone who can actually help when there's a problem.
+Over 12 to 18 months, this database turns a 45-minute research process into a 5-minute lookup.
+It's probably the most useful internal resource your company will build.

-The checklist: Every HOA file follows the same process.
+From there, standardize the workflow with a checklist.
+Every HOA file follows the same process.
 Day 1: identify HOA(s) and management company.
 Day 1-2: order documents.
 Day 7: follow up.
 Day 10: escalate.
 Day 12-15: review.
 Day 20-25: confirm resolution of any issues.
-Standardize it.
 Print it.
 Follow it.
+You'll also want to track HOA document turnaround times, late delivery rates, rush fee spending, and closings delayed due to HOA documents, that data is what turns anecdotal frustration into actual process improvements.

 The Reality

-HOA document ordering isn't glamorous.
-It's not technically complex.
-But it's one of the most common sources of closing delays, and the companies that build systems around it have a measurable competitive advantage.
+HOA document ordering isn't glamorous or technically complex.
+But it's one of the most common sources of closing delays, and the companies that build systems around it close more deals on time.

-The title companies losing two or three closings a month to HOA document delays are the ones without a system — where ordering depends on whoever picks up the file and whatever Google search they manage in the moment.
+The title companies losing two or three closings a month to HOA document delays are the ones without a system.
+Ordering depends on whoever picks up the file and whatever Google search they manage in the moment.
+A repeatable process changes that, and it doesn't take long to build one, most of the work is just writing down what your best closer already does and making sure everyone else follows it.